Administered by the Department of Industrial and Manufacturing Systems Engineering

 Today’s successful engineers often need strong business management skills to complement their degree in engineering.
 These skills are especially important for engineers who are interested in working for technical companies, launching their own business ventures, or pursuing nontraditional jobs such as consulting.
 The MBA provides an opportunity for competitive advantage for advancement into management positions.

 The Colleges of Business and Engineering offer an integrated, concurrent program leading to Bachelor of Science and Master of Business Administration degrees.
+The program is designed to be completed in a minimum of five academic years or ten semesters.

 The actual time for completion may be longer depending upon semester course loads, internships, and course sequencing.
 Careful planning with an academic advisor is essential throughout the program.
 This program is slightly accelerated through the first six semesters to complete the general education requirements.
 The remaining four semesters integrate the B.S. in IE requirements and the MBA courses.
 Twelve credits will be shared in common and will fulfill the requirements for both the B.S. in IE and the MBA.